 USES: This medication is used to treat a bowel condition called Crohn's disease when it has not improved with other drugs.
-This medication is also used to reduce pain and swelling due to rheumatoid arthritis.
+This medication is also used to reduce pain and swelling due to certain inflammatory conditions (such as rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis).
 Certolizumab belongs to a class of drugs known as tumor necrosis factor (TNF) blockers.
-It works by blocking TNF, a substance made by the body that causes swelling (inflammation).
+It works by blocking TNF, a substance made by the body that causes inflammation.

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using certolizumab and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.